-MateSel
+Instructions for MateSel

-Instructions for MateSel Brian and Sandy Kinghorn
+Brian and Sandy Kinghorn

-Matesel is used to drive your breeding program.
+MateSel is used to drive your breeding program.
 It makes selection and mating recommendations that can be used for a wide range of activities associated with breeding programs.
 By default, it gives mating lists that show Optimal Contributions Selection - balancing genetic gain and genetic diversity - but with deviations according to attention paid to potentially many other technical and logistical issues, as dictated by the user.
 See An introduction to Mate Selection for more detail on what MateSel does.
+Also see our YouTube video series for selected topics.